We love TED Talks. We’ve learned a lot from them, ranging across topics like human psychology and behavior

 But it’s one thing to watch TED Talks that impart knowledge, and it’s another thing to watch a TED Talk that helps you become a better person in your day-to-day life.
 What if TED could help you overcome a weakness like, say, not being able to hold a conversation well?

-If you’re an introvert, then social anxiety may be your Achilles heel.
+, then social anxiety may be your Achilles heel.
 It is for me, and it’s a lot more common than you might think.
 Fortunately, there is a TED Talk that could help you here.
 (Actually it’s TEDx, which is similar but not held to the same standards as TED, so they can be hit or miss.
 This one is good, though.)

 In this 12-minute video, Celeste Headlee tackles an important problem: we, as a society, are more polarized and argumentative than we’ve ever been.
 We’re losing our willingness to compromise and we’re ruining ourselves with echo chambers (due in part to the feedback loops of social media).